-- Vegan Greek style yoghurt: Use regular soya or coconut yoghurt instead.
+- Vegan Greek-style yogurt: Use regular soy or coconut yogurt instead.

-- Banana foster cheesecake: Add some 2 tablespoons of rum and a teaspoon of cinnamon to the bananas while they caramelise to create a vegan bananas foster inspired cheesecake.
+- Banana foster cheesecake: Add some 2 tablespoons of rum and a teaspoon of cinnamon to the bananas while they caramelize to create a vegan banana foster-inspired cheesecake.

 More vegan cheesecake recipes

 Love this recipe?
 Please leave a 5-star ★★★★★ rating in the recipe card below and consider leaving a comment as well, thanks!

 - 14 (200 g) digestive biscuits, or graham crackers (weight equivalent to 200g)

 - 2 tablespoons (25 g) coconut sugar, or any brown sugar